Saipan, Northern Mariana Islands: Climate

 Saipan has a borderline tropical rainforest climate (Köppen Af)/tropical monsoon climate (Köppen Am), moderated by seasonal trade winds from the northeast from November to March, and easterly winds from May to October.
 Average year-round maximum temperature is 84 °F. There is little seasonal temperature variation, and Saipan has been cited by the Guinness Book of World Records as having the least fluctuating temperatures in the world.
 However, the temperature is affected by elevation; hence, the island shows considerable variations between the coastal and mountainous areas.

 The drier season runs from December to June and the rainier season from July to November.
 Typhoon season runs from July to December, and Saipan, along with the rest of the Mariana Islands, is subject to at least one typhoon each year.

 Music

 Music on Saipan can generally be broken down into three categories: local, mainland American, and Asian.
 Local consists of Chamorro, Carolinian, Micronesian Hawaiian Reggae and Palauan music, often with traditional dance for many occasions.
 Mainland American consists of much of the same music that can be found on U.S. radio.
 Asian consists of Japanese, Korean, Thai and Philippine music, among others.
 There are seven radio stations on Saipan, which play mainly popular and classic English-language songs as well as local and Philippine music.

+In 2017, an album called Music Of The Marianas: Made In Saipan Vol.1, featured 20 songs from a diverse collection of CNMI artists, released by 11th World Productions.
+The CD features artists ranging from Church choral works, to mellow acoustic works, and underground island hip-hop.